KlipperScreen/KlipperScreen/docs/Installation.md

 If you need a custom location for the configuration file, you can add -c or --configfile to the systemd file and specify the location of your configuration file.

+If your screen needs additional software, proceed with the manufacturer instructions if they are provided and check out the [hardware page](Hardware.md)

-At this point KlipperScreen should be working, check out the [hardware page](Hardware.md) if you still haven't installed the screen, or head to the [troubleshooting page](Troubleshooting.md) if you are having problems
+At this point KlipperScreen should be working, if it doesn't start then go to the [troubleshooting page](Troubleshooting.md)